uniment/MethodChains.jl/README.md

 "1,4,9"
 ```

-Now, the rule for whether to *call* the expression, or leave it intact, or assign `it` to it, is actually a bit more complicated (but pretty natural and straightforward).
+Now, the rule for whether to *call* the expression, or to leave it intact, or to assign `it` to it, is actually a bit more complicated (but pretty natural and straightforward).
 Check it out:

 ```julia
 julia> const avg = {len=length(it), sum(it)/len}